emera86/SASmanual-MkDocs/SASmanual/docs/sql/displaying-results.md

                              <,... order-by-item <DESC>>;
 ```

 To summarize data by groups, you use a `GROUP BY` clause.
-In the GROUP BY clause, you specify one or more columns that you want to use to categorize the data for summarizing.
-As in the ORDER BY clause, you can specify a column name, a column alias, or an expression.
+In the `GROUP BY` clause, you specify one or more columns that you want to use to categorize the data for summarizing.
+As in the `ORDER BY` clause, you can specify a column name, a column alias, or an expression.
 You separate multiple columns with commas.

-In the GROUP BY clause, you can specify columns that are calculated in the SELECT clause, except for columns that are created by a summary function.
+In the `GROUP BY` clause, you can specify columns that are calculated in the `SELECT` clause, **except for columns that are created by a summary function**.

-To select a set of rows before the query processes them, you use a WHERE clause.

-You cannot use a WHERE clause to subset grouped rows by referring to a summary column that is calculated in the SELECT clause.

-In a WHERE clause, you cannot use summary functions that specify a single argument.
+To select a set of rows before the query processes them, you use a `WHERE` clause.
+You cannot use a `WHERE` clause to subset grouped rows by referring to a summary column that is calculated in the `SELECT` clause.
+In a `WHERE` clause, you cannot use summary functions that specify a single argument.

 ```
 SELECT object-item <, ...object-item>